US backs rare flower habitat amid Nevada lithium mine fight

 Conservationists have argued for a buffer three times larger, while Ioneer suggested less than a tenth of the size proposed by the agency would be sufficient.

-The company has said its project has a conservation strategy that includes transplanting some flowers and growing new ones with seeds it gathered as part of a propagation experiment in greenhouses at the University of Nevada, Reno.
+The company has said its project has a conservation strategy that includes transplanting some flowers and growing new ones with seeds it gathered as part of an experiment in greenhouses at the University of Nevada, Reno.

 Conservationists said the proposed designation reaffirms their contention that won’t work, or at least pass legal muster.